dabbu-knowledge-platform/intel-api-server/README.md

 ### License - GNU GPL v3

-Dabbu Intel API Server - An implementation of the Dabbu Intel API that enables you to access your files, folders and emails stored with multiple providers as simple files and folders, all in one place!
+Dabbu Intel API Server - An implementation of the Dabbu Intel API that helps in extraction of and one pagers/summaries of all knowledge around a certain topic, person or place based on information/data from multiple providers.

 Copyright (C) 2021 gamemaker1